Etiology and PathogenesisTop

 Frequent diarrhea, usually chronic.

 To confirm the etiology, test ≥3 stool samples (bacteriological, virological, and parasitological tests should be performed on each sample).
 Testing for microsporidiosis and cryptosporidiosis is indicated in significantly immunocompromised patients (CD4+ cell count <200/microL).
 In patients with fever and CD4+ cell counts <100/microL, mycobacterial blood culture should be performed.
 If stool test results do not identify the pathogen and diarrhea does not contain blood, perform upper and lower GI endoscopy.
-The risk of CMV infection is high in patients with CD4+ cell counts <100/microL; in such cases perform colonoscopy and obtain mucosal biopsy specimens for histological examination and virological tests.
+The risk of CMV infection is high in patients with CD4+ cell counts <100/microL; in such cases perform colonoscopy and obtain mucosal biopsy specimens for histologic examination and virological tests.

 1. CMV infection: Clinical manifestations range from an asymptomatic CMV carrier status to diffuse ulcerative lesions of the colonic mucosa accompanied by abdominal pain, dysentery, and in some cases also by intestinal perforation.